This article is to continue the reflection of my Christian faith.

 Now the next question is about confessions and other doctrines.
 Since I have thrown away Calvinism in recent years, I don’t want to answer “Yes” to any wrong questions.
 Here it is: “Do you sincerely accepted and embrace the essential tenets of the Reformed faith?”

 My answer really depends on what is the description of “essential tenets of the Reformed faith”.
 I certainly hope it is not Calvinism, for after a few years of theological trainings, I got some tools digging into Calvinism and Arminianism and other history, I really prefer not to use those philosophical terms to define my faith.
-They are just inadequate, to say the least, or even misguide.
+They are just inadequate, to say the least, or even misguided.

 Thank God.
 Calvinism isn’t PCUSA’s essential faith.
 However I suspect that, the two long clauses that describe “the Reformed faith”, were originally part of question, for ordained to accept and embrace.
 It says that the reformed faith “is expressed in our church’s confessions”, and those confessions “faithfully and reliably interpreted Bible”.

 No, not all of historically documented confessions are essential today, and not all that doctrines, particularly 5 points of Calvinism, can claim faithfully and reliably interpreted Bible, especially when the Reformed faith mainly refers to Calvinism.
 We are reminded time and again, that the Reformed faith keeps reforming even today.
 They are just not a fixed set of ideology as recorded in historical document.
-The bulletin lists 5 essential tenets of our faith as following, all of which I can heartily answer “Yes”:

 The first essential tenet: God’s majesty, holiness, and providence. – I think Calvinists tried their best to describe God’s sovereignty using these terms.
 There is so much misunderstanding loaded into the word “sovereignty”, that God is eventually pictured as a stern and unpredictable God.
 I am glad that PCUSA removed the word “sovereignty” (Not that I deny God’s sovereignty).